Flomp/vimu/content/docs/nodes/detect_modulation.md

+---
+title: Nodes - detect_modulation
+description: This node detects modulations in the given input score.
+It uses AugmentedNet to automatically find modulation sites.
+Note that this is a statistical process that may yield varying results.
+---

 # detect_modulation

 This node detects modulations in the given input score.
 It uses <a href="https://github.com/napulen/AugmentedNet">AugmentedNet</a> to automatically find modulation sites.
 Note that this is a statistical process that may yield varying results.